 The History Department has four dynamic and experienced full-time members with a broad range of expertise.
 The Department houses an excellent library which is exceptionally well-resourced.

 We aim to secure high exam grades for our students and to enhance their appreciation of the importance of history.
 We seek not just to widen knowledge but also to develop skills of critical analysis and of source evaluation; likewise, there is a strong emphasis on communication, research and literary skills.
-Independent thinking is encouraged and discussion and debate form an integral part of the course.
+Independent thinking is encouraged and discussion and debate form an integral part of our lessons.

-In Year 9, pupils focus on the key events of the 20th century, from the Great War, the Russian revolution, the British political system, the British role in WWII, the Holocaust, US Civil rights, apartheid in South Africa, 1960s Britain, Sarajevo and 9/11.
+In Year 9, pupils focus on the 20th century, including the Great War, the Russian revolution, political ideologies and the British system, Britain’s role in WWII, the Holocaust, US Civil rights, apartheid in South Africa, 1960s Britain and terrorism.

-The CIE iGCSE course is covered in Years 10-11 and features a Depth Study on Germany 1918-45 and International Relations from 1919-c.2000.
-This includes the post WW1 peace settlement and its aftermath, the collapse of international peace in the 1930s, the onset and development of the Cold War, including the crises in Korea, Cuba and Vietnam, and in the Gulf.
+The course features a Depth Study on Germany 1918-45 and International Relations from 1919-c.2000.
+This includes the post-WW1 peace settlement and its aftermath, the collapse of international peace in the 1930s, the onset and development of the Cold War, including the crises in Korea, Cuba and Vietnam, and events in the Gulf.

-At A/AS Level, pupils can choose from two History courses, Early Modern or Late Modern.
-The Early Modern course covers Portuguese and Spanish Exploration and Discovery, the Later Tudors and the Renaissance, plus a free choice of coursework.
-And the Late Modern course covers the French Revolution and Napoleon, Germany 1789-1918 and Britain 1931-97, plus a free choice of coursework.
+At A Level (OCR Board), students can choose from two courses, Early Modern or Late Modern.
+The Early Modern course covers Portuguese and Spanish Exploration and Discovery, the early Stuarts and th Catholic Reformation as well as a coursework Essay.
+The Late Modern course covers the French Revolution and Napoleon, Germany 1789-1918 and Britain 1931-97, plus a coursework essay.